Best Cheap Health Insurance in Kansas (2025)

 Medica | NA |

 Aetna and Ambetter are also good options.
 Both companies have good customer service and few complaints.
-They also sell cheaper Silver plans compared to Blue Cross and Blue Shield.
+They also sell more affordable Silver plans than Blue Cross and Blue Shield.
 But Aetna and Ambetter have smaller doctor networks than BCBS, so you should make sure your doctors take the insurance before you buy a plan.

 How much does health insurance cost in Kansas?